hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the license to be standard GPL-3
-* Added files to .Rbuildignore so that only standard things are in the check directory
+* Changed running of models in tests to ensure total build time is <10 min
+* Reduced the number of models evaluated in vignette for the purposes of CRAN checks
+* Added a URL to DESCRIPTION for the academic paper from which the methods have been developed
 * Added explanation of additional NOTE in R CMD check results (below)